 Directory of Diseases

-There are 14 bones in the face.
-Any of these bones can fracture if they are hit with enough force.
+There are 14 bones in the face, and any one of these bones can fracture if they are hit with enough force.
 When one has a broken bone there is usually severe pain.
 The pain worsens when one touches the fractured bone.
 The pain can worsen when one touches the bone in a place different from where the fracture line exists.
-If you were hit in the face with a lot of force and have swelling, bruising, deformed appearance of the face, feel crunching of bones or a part of the face is not working right, then you might have a fracture.
+If you were hit in the face with a lot of force and have swelling, bruising, deformed appearance of the face, feel crunching of bones, or a part of the face is not working right, then you might have a fracture.
 Many facial fractures do not require any special treatment.
 But you will need to be seen by a physician to determine if there is a fracture and if so what type of treatment is needed.

 A facial contusion is a bruise of the deep tissues of the face.
 This occurs when one gets hit on the face forcibly.
 A bruise can occur if small blood vessels under the skin tear or rupture from the injury.
 Blood leaks out of the damaged blood vessels causing a "black-and-blue" discoloration under the skin.
 Although most contusions are not emergencies, a contusion in your face could signify a severe injury requiring an immediate medical evaluation.